-PANEL DRAWINGS: 22FX
+PANEL DRAWINGS

-INTRODUCTION TO THE ZED-12FX & 22FX
+INTRODUCTION TO THE ZED-14

-The following is a technical overview of ZED, if you want to, please skip to the next section.
+The following is a bit technical, so if you want to, please skip to the next section!

-The Allen & Heath ZED series mixers have been carefully and lovingly designed in the beautiful county of Cornwall in the UK and is manufactured alongside a wide range of professional audio mixing consoles.
+The Allen & Heath ZED-14 mixer has been carefully and lovingly designed in the beautiful county of Cornwall in the UK and is manufactured alongside a wide range of professional audio mixing consoles.
 Many of the components used in ZED are exactly the same as in the larger Allen & Heath products and the construction methods are also very similar - utilising individual vertically mounted channel circuit boards with each rotary control fixed with a metal nut to the front panel.
 This provides a very robust product that will resist damage and give years of reliable use.
 It also makes servicing much easier should it be required, with the ability to remove one particular channel from the mixer at a time, or easily change a fader.

-The audio circuitry is based on years of continual development and refinement, the performance of all the elements within the mixer scrutinised and perfected to ensure the very best sound quality possible.
+The audio circuitry is based on years of continual development and refinement and the performance of all the elements within the mixer scrutinised and perfected to ensure the very best sound quality possible.